adnodev/site/content/en/docs/prologue/quick-start/index.md

 [Adno views tags](https://github.com/adnodev/adno-views-tag) allows you to embed different types of visualization in your web pages.

+## Issues

+Adno is an online application that uses external online resources.
+This approach may be subject to restrictions that can impact Adno's functionality and its integration into web pages.

+The most common cases:

+- It is not possible to insert a resource designated by an address beginning with `http` into a secure site accessible via `https`.
+For example, if you upload an image to the IIIFHosting service, the default URL provided is http.
+To use it in Adno, remember to change `http` to `https` at the beginning of the URL.
+- CORS settings on a third-party server prohibit the transfer of data to another domain.
+The official Adno instance uses a dedicated third-party service to work around this issue.

+## Translation

+If Adno is not available in the language of your choice, you can contribute by adding a new language and proposing translations on the Adno section of the [Weblate platform](https://hosted.weblate.org/projects/adno/).
+In the same way, you can propose changes and corrections to existing translations.

+## Installation

+Adno is a service available freely and free of charge online.
+Adno is also free software, so you can install it at home or even adapt it to your needs.
+You can find the source code and all the information on the Adno software repository on [Github](https://github.com/adnodev/adno).

 ## Help

 Check the frequently asked questions and the documentation to learn more (beware! these parts are still incomplete).
 If you have any problems or suggestions, please [contact us](/contact).